WLT Application Guidelines

 WLT focuses on conservation work through an in-country partner organisation with a good track record of delivering conservation.
 Partners are typically non-governmental organisations (NGOs) and not for profit/charitable organisations, and with shared objectives around conservation of biodiversity and ecosystems.

 WLT funding aims to create long-term and sustainable support for on-the-ground conservation activities, including land acquisition, protected area creation, reserve protection and ecosystem restoration.
-This application form will be used to initially determine the suitability of a project to receive WLT funding.
-WLT will likely follow up with further questions and clarifications and work to support the project’s development.

 The Type of Projects supported by WLT